chung2014/scbdemo/README.md

 Make sure you have Node 8.3 or later installed.
 To run the project iOS app in simulator, you need to have Xcode installed.

-## Development Environment I use are the following:
+## Development Environment I am using is the following:

 - Xcode 10.1
 - node v8.12.0